 This beetroot and amley ki tikkiyaan is an example of Punjabi cooking’s lighter side © Chef Harpal Singh Sokhi

-Though proper spicing is important in Punjabi cooking, textures and flavours of ingredients should not be masked by the spices, Sokhi insists.
-With baingan ka bharta (mashed aubergine), the smoky flavour of the aubergine should be discernible, while in sarson ka saag (stewed mustard greens), the clarified butter used helps to heighten the flavour of the greens.
+Though proper spicing is important in Punjabi cooking, textures and flavors of ingredients should not be masked by the spices, Sokhi insists.
+With baingan ka bharta (mashed aubergine), the smoky flavor of the aubergine should be discernible, while in sarson ka saag (stewed mustard greens), the clarified butter used helps to heighten the flavor of the greens.

 Gajar ka halwa: a carrot dessert popular in the winter months © Chef Harpal Singh Sokhi